paulf-999/aws_templates/mwaa_aws_managed_airflow/README.md

 # Boilerplate for AWS MWAA (i.e. AWS managed service for Airflow)

-Streamlined version of the [AWS quick start user guide for AWS MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html).
+This is a streamlined version of the [AWS quick start user guide for AWS MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html).

 ---